JoonDong2/nRF51/noise_detector/README.md

 # Noise Detector project

 This implement custom BLE (Bluetooth Low Energe) service.
-I call this `Noise Detector service`.
+I call this `Noise Detector service`. and this project is responsible for server.

 You can see details of this project and related project in [this blog](http://joondong.tistory.com/), which is written Korean but, I have plan to tranlate English.

-To test this service, I made [microphone-amplifier circuit](http://joondong.tistory.com/38?category=685026) and [Android application](https://github.com/JoonDong2/Android)
+To test this service, I made [microphone-amplifier circuit](http://joondong.tistory.com/38?category=685026) and [Android application](https://github.com/JoonDong2/Android)(responsible for client).

 The noise signal amplified through LM358 input P0.04(AIN5) and converted to 8-bits data, then broadcasted to a peer through `Detected Noise Value characteristic`.